YahooArchive/boomerang/README.md

     var // document.currentScript is supported in all browsers other than IE where = document.currentScript || document.getElementsByTagName("script")[0],
+        // Parent element of the script we inject parentNode = where.parentNode,
         // Whether or not Preload method has worked promoted = false,
         // How long to wait for Preload to work before falling back to iframe method